 RTNCLRRRS is the system total Real-Time RRS Ancillary Service Responsibilities from all Load Resources other than CLRs for the SCED interval discounted by the system-wide discount factor.

+RTNCLRECRS is the system total Real-Time telemetered ECRS Ancillary Service Responsibilities from all Load Resources other than CLRs for the SCED interval discounted by the system-wide discount factor.

 RTOLNSRS is the system total Real-Time telemetered On-Line Non-Spin Ancillary Service Schedule for all On-Line Generation Resources for the SCED interval discounted by the system-wide discount factor.